windows-fryer/moon_bundler/README.md

 ```

 ## Usage
-Open this file inside of Visual Stuio Code and run the build task.
+Open this file inside of Visual Stuio Code, put your source code inside of src, and run the build task.
 You'll have your lua code inside of `build` and bundle inside of `bundle`.